Youth

 Where else can I play?

-You can play sessions at a local club.
+You can play sessions at your local bridge club.
 There are also plenty of congress events throughout the year that you can enter.

 Join the ABF Youth Club (it’s free!), and you: